TOP

 Japanese students who want to be active abroad should take this course.

-3. Literature B
+4. Literature B (Aoyama Campus)

 In the second half of the class, we will focus on the Muromachi and Tokugawa periods texts and read a variety of selected works from these two periods.
 Nō Stage such as “Birds of Sorrow”, and “Three Poets at Minase” from the Muromachi Period; and Sections from Matsuo Basho, including “The Narrow Road of Oku,” “The Love Suicides at Sonezaki” by Chikamatsu Monzaemon, and Waka and haiku of the Tokugawa Period.
 The one-year long class allow you to get a general picture of pre-modern Japanese literature and the elements that nourished the Japanese culture.

-4. Traditional Industries
+5. Traditional Industries (Aoyama Campus)

 This course examines major trends in Japanese literature and arts from its beginnings through the modern period.
 It highlights how Japanese culture developed in intense dialogue with nature, and offers the context of how cultural production has been embedded in an environment that was immersed in awareness of past belletristic rhetorics.
 Concentrating on close reading of “Japan and the Culture of the Four Seasons,” an overview of Japanese literature, culture and arts as well as some traditional industries, we focus in particular on the topic of “Nature” and on the characteristic dynamics that developed between the natural environment and the socio-cultural landscape in Japan.

-1. Lecture on Japanese Literature (B)
+1. Lecture on Japanese Literature (B) (Aoyama Campus)

 The aim of this course is to deeply understand modern Japanese culture by experiences of Japanese modern literature related skills and technologies.
 This course will consist of a full-time teacher’s lectures and guest speakers’ instructions.
 The instructor of the course will lecture on how modern technologies impacted Japanese literature.
 The guest speakers, who are experts of a variety of fields, will lecture on each of the topics in a pragmatic approach.